dannyob/dannybot/README.md

 ## Licensing

-Statbot is GPL 3.0.
+Dannybot is GPL 3.0.
 See the [license file](LICENSE) for more info.

-Statbot uses [Photon](https://github.com/connors/photon), a UI toolkit for Electron, is copyright @connors.
+Dannybot uses [Photon](https://github.com/connors/photon), a UI toolkit for Electron, is copyright @connors.
 Released under MIT.
 [Full license](photon/LICENSE) for Photon.